72nd/flatnotes/CONTRIBUTING.md

    npm install
    ```

-3. (Optional) Create a `.env` file in the project root for environment variables:
+3. Create a `.env` file in the project root for environment variables:
    ```bash
    FLATNOTES_AUTH_TYPE=none
    FLATNOTES_PATH=./data
    ```
    Pipenv will automatically load variables from `.env` when running commands.
+See the [Environment Variables Section in the wiki](https://github.com/dullage/flatnotes/wiki/Environment-Variables) for a full list of available variables.

 ### Running the Development Environment